leap-stc/leap-stc.github.io/book/reference/infrastructure.md

 - `gs://leap-scratch/` - Temporary Storage deleted after 7 days.
 Use this bucket for testing and storing large intermediate results.
 [More info](https://docs.2i2c.org/user/topics/data/cloud/#scratch-bucket)
 - `gs://leap-persistent/` - Persistent Storage.
 Use this bucket for storing results you want to share with other members.
 - `gs://leap-persistent-ro/` - Persistent Storage with read-only access for most users.
-To upload data to this bucket you need to use [this](hub.data.upload_hpc) method below.

 Files stored on each of those buckets can be accessed by any LEAP member, so be concious in the way you use these.